TatumRobotics/astrobox_miband_watch/README.md

 ## Future things to do
 - Integrate it with the rest of trManager and the rest of the code
-- Improve the patterns and define ones for calling, messaging, etc.
+- Improve the vibration patterns and define ones for calling, messaging, etc.
+- Implement different vibration strengths per user since some users have a harder time feeling the vibrations than others
 - Set the system time on the watch to the actual time with the correct time zone
 - Improve reconnection and make it reconnect within the same process.
 Right now, it has to shut down before it can reconnect.
 The Linux service is meant to restart it after a delay.